codingwithsurya/diffusion.cu/README.md

 In Progress:
-- support for distributed training via MPI
+- support for distributed training via MPI in Unet
-- support for mixed precision training
+- support for mixed precision training in UNet
+- support for DiT full fledged training

 ### **My Motivation:**